shraman-biswas/genetic_algorithm/README.md

 Performs basic string matching.
 Evolves the fittest genome string that matches the target string perfectly.
 Uses simple crossover operation that swaps parent genes at a randomly generated crossover point.
 Uses simple mutation operation that increments or decrements every character in genome string.
-Uses tournament selection to select 2 fit parents from the entire population pool.
+Uses tournament selection to select two fit parents from the entire population pool.

 Features:
 * genetic algorithm creation